newcontext-oss/kitchen-terraform/examples/getting_started/README.md

 Finally, there is the username - this is the name kitchen terraform will use to ssh into the hostnames with.
-In this tutorial we are using ubuntu instances and the default username is ubuntu.
+In this tutorial we are using Ubuntu instances and the default username is ubuntu.

 And, last, let's add a test suite to .kitchen.yml